Top 7 Reasons Why Bloggers Fail To Make Money

 - Try to come up with a unique topic or present an old topic in a refreshing style.

-- Include references from authority blogs to give more emphasis to your writings.
+- Include references from authority blogs to instill confidence among your readers.

 - Make sure to avoid Grammatical mistakes.
-You can use Free Grammar Checking Tools for the same
+You can use grammar checking tools like Grammarly to help you with the same

 - Write in short paragraphs and use bulleted points and proper heading tags to make your content readable.